Possible Readings for

 By linking the production of affordable housing to private market development, Inclusionary Zoning expands the supply of affordable housing while dispersing affordable units throughout a city or county to broaden opportunity and foster mixed-income communities.

-“Inclusionary zoning’s big moment,” by Alyssa Katz, City Limits, January/February 2005, 7 p.
+“Inclusionary zoning’s big moment,” by Alyssa Katz, City Limits, December 15, 2004, 7 p.

 Cities across the country are forcing developers to build affordable housing.
 Could New York soon join them?